goschtl/zope/Sandbox/faassen/zope.site/trunk/src/zope/site/README.txt

   No more utilities for <InterfaceClass __builtin__.IMyUtility>, 'myutil' have been found.

-or you can simply use the `queryNextUtility` and specify a default:
+You can also use `queryNextUtility` and specify a default:

   >>> site.queryNextUtility(gutil, IMyUtility, 'myutil', 'default')
   'default'